freecodecamp-wellington/freecodecamp-wellington.github.io/.github/CONTRIBUTING.md

 ## Testing

 We kindly ask that all new features and fixes for an issue should include any unit tests.
-Even if it is small improvement, adding a unit test will help to ensure no regressions or the issue is not re-introduced.
+Even if it is a small improvement, adding a unit test will help to ensure no regressions or the issue is not re-introduced.
 If you need help with writing a test for your feature, please don't be shy and ask!

 ## Documentation